-Does a Guardianship override Parental Rights in Oklahoma?
+Does a Guardianship Override Parental Rights in Oklahoma?

-What Does Guardianship mean in Oklahoma?
+What Does Guardianship Mean in Oklahoma?

-A guardian in Oklahoma is any adult appointed by the court to care for the person or property of another, as defined by Oklahoma Statutes Title 30 Section 1-105.
+A guardian is any adult appointed by the court to care for the person or property of another, as defined by Oklahoma Statutes Title 30 Section 1-105.
 A qualified individual can become a guardian in Oklahoma for a child or an incapacitated adult.
 Under Oklahoma law, a guardianship is put in place when the guardianship judge determines it is convenient or necessary to protect the best interests of the child.

 What does Custody mean in Oklahoma?